thanpolas/thanpolas.github.com/_posts/rants/2014-07-08-Dont-Squash-its-rude-and-a-lie.md

 ## Squashing is a lie

 I am not the first one to say that; [Paul Statig](http://www.twitter.com/pjstadig) in his wonderful post explains [why rebasing, amending and squashing are all lies](http://paul.stadig.name/2010/12/thou-shalt-not-lie-git-rebase-ammend.html).
-It is not by chance that at git-scm.com, the goto online documentation for git, has squashing under the "[Rewritting History](http://git-scm.com/book/en/Git-Tools-Rewriting-History)" chapter.
-When you squash, you are rewritting history, you lie.
+It is not by chance that at git-scm.com, the goto online documentation for git, has squashing under the "[Rewriting History](http://git-scm.com/book/en/Git-Tools-Rewriting-History)" chapter.
+When you squash, you are rewriting history, you lie.

 ## Squashing is wrong and dangerous